 Affix a sheet of precut galvanized steel to the interior of your medicine cabinet with construction adhesive.
 Magnetic hooks can hold scissors and a mirror, and small plastic cups with magnetic bottoms corral small necessities, such as rubber bands and hair clips.
 Marthastewart, Idea, Sheet Metals, Bathroom Organizations, Magnets Boards, Martha Stewart, Medicine Cabinets, Cabinets Organizations, Bathroom Cabinets

 Jewelry Cabinet A vintage medicine cabinet takes on a more glamorous role with ease.
 Refurbished and hung in the bedroom, an old wooden cabinet -- found at a flea market or yard sale -- is just the right size to stash jewelry, perfume, and other accoutrements.

-Sliding Trays - Central bathroom cabinets can be fitted with roll-out wire trays, the kind used in kitchens.
+Sliding Trays Central bathroom cabinets can be fitted with roll-out wire trays, the kind used in kitchens.
 One contains a first-aid kit and miscellaneous toiletries.
-A pair of hooks fastened to the inside of the door hold a hair dryer and a flat iron.
+A pair of hooks fastened to the inside of the doors hold a hair dryer and a flat iron.
 In the adjacent cabinet, a second sliding track holds the bathroom's trash can.

 Magnet Organizers Sometimes you have to think behind the box.
 This medicine cabinet became more efficient after it was affixed with a sheet of precut galvanized steel to its interior with construction adhesive.
 Magnetic hooks now hold scissors and a mirror, and small plastic cups with magnetic bottoms corral small necessities, such as rubber bands and hair clips.

 Zesters, Graters, peelers, scissors...how many of these things does Martha Stewart need to keep in her kitchen?